Return to Work After TBI: Michael Part Twenty-Two

 No, it’s how to, it’s like, I guess you can compare it with being CNA, which is this, which is just below an LPN.
 They’re the ones that handle all the grunt work.
 That’s basically what, we’re not.
 If we want to become a social worker we just have to take a, I think it’s a political science class and we can get certified.

-When you graduated in 1998, did you have any success in getting a job?
+When you graduated in 1998, did you have any success in your return to work after TBI?

 I worked.
 I was working at United Cerebral Palsy in Oshkosh, and then I got a full-time job with a group home, but I had problems.